Comments or questions? E-mail: email@example.com

 Did I mention that I hate software patents?
 IMHO they contradict free science and only make lawyers and patent trolls rich but otherwise hinder progress and ruin companies; the original goal of rewarding inventors and pushing progress is almost never met.

 I want the contents of this site to be presented commercial-free and free to use for everyone.
 Also I kept out all kinds of superfluous or potentially nagging stuff such as animated images, videos, sounds, (possibly time-consuming) scripts, cookies, social buttons, or automatically loading any contents from other sites ("third parties").
 Tools like Adblock Plus and Ghostery should not show anything suspicious.
 It is exclusively pure HTML with CSS.
-PHP is used on few pages to generate such HTML to allow for redirection (on the main page) and to get my guest book and my online source code generator for bit permutations running.
+PHP is used on few pages to generate such HTML to allow for redirection (on the main page) and to get my online source code generator for bit permutations running.

 I have created all these pages manually, i.e. with simple text editors

 When you stumble over lines containing @/// or @\\\ you will know that this is folding information (headline and footer) from foldED.
 These lines may appear in almost any text files (e.g. html, pas, c, h, asm, bat, txt).

 By the way, you can download all sources wth fold comments as well as the ones where the fold comment lines were converted to ordinary comments using a tool.